 The MU Counseling Center is an excellent, confidential resource for students who are homesick.
 The Center also deals exclusively with college students, so they are intimately familiar with their issues and are experts at intervention.
-Students can make an appointment directly by calling (414-288-7172) or contact Jennifer Crandall (414-847-3344), Sara Thor (414-847-3347) or Tony Nowak (414-847-3240) for a referral.
-Parents with a concern about the welfare of their student should contact any of the Dean of Students staff members listed above immediately!
+Students can make an appointment directly by calling (414-288-7172) or contact Jennifer Crandall (414-847-3344), Becky Skupien (414-847-3347), Hanna Hobson (414-847-3349), or Tony Nowak (414-847-3240) for a referral.
+Parents with a concern about the welfare of their student should immediately contact any of the Dean of Students staff members listed above!
 The Dean's staff can confidentially check on a student's welfare, without the student ever knowing, and either allay your concerns or get your student the help they may need.